Zolko-123/FreeCAD_Assembly4/README.md

 # FreeCAD Assembly 4 workbench

-Current version 0.9.14, 2021-03-07
+Current version 0.9.15, 2021-03-10

 ## Overview

-This assembly workbench allows to integrate into a single container under a single coordinate system other FreeCAD objects and place them relative to the assembly and to each-other.
-The principle of Assembly4 is that `App::Part` and `PartDesign::Body` container objects are linked into a host parent assembly called _Model_ and of type `App::Part` using the `App::Link` interface introduced in FreeCAD v0.19.
-The parts that are linked can invariably be in the same document as the assembly or an external document.
+This assembly workbench allows to assemble into a single Part container under a single coordinate system other FreeCAD objects using Links, and place them relative to the assembly and to each-other.
+The parts in the assembly can invariably be in the same document as the assembly or in an external document.

-As an Assembly4 model is a standard FreeCAD `App::Part` object, it can be used and manipulated with any FreeCAD tool handling `App::Part` objects.
+As an Assembly4 _Model_ is a standard FreeCAD `App::Part` container, it can be used and manipulated with any FreeCAD tool handling `App::Part` objects.
 In particular, it can be inserted into another Assembly4 _Model_ to create nested assemblies.
 It can also contain solids and datum objects.
 An Assembly4 _Model_ can be a stand-alone part, an assembly, a sub-assembly, and any combinations of these.

-Parts and linked parts are placed to each-other in the host parent assembly by matching their Datum Coordinate Systems (`PartDesign::CoordinateSystem` called LCS for Local Coordinate System) using the built-in FreeCAD *ExpressionEngine.* No geometry is used to place and constrain parts relative to each other, thus avoiding a lot of the topological naming problems.
+Parts and linked parts are placed to each-other in the host parent assembly by matching their Datum Coordinate Systems (called LCS for Local Coordinate System) using the built-in FreeCAD *ExpressionEngine.* No geometry is used to place and constrain parts relative to each other, thus avoiding a lot of the topological naming problems.

 ![](Resources/media/Asm4_wb1.png)